 4. Each day you will say the verses behind four dividers:

 ·Odd or Even

 ·Date of the Month

-So if today is Monday, the 9th, you will say the verses behind Daily, Odd (because 9 is an odd number, I grabbed the wrong one of the photo.
-Ha!), Monday, and 9.
-The next day- Tuesday, the 10th- you will say the verses behind Daily, Even, Tuesday, and 10.
+So if today is Tuesday, the 24th, you will say the verses behind Daily, Even (because 24 is an even number), Tuesday, and 24.
+The next day- Wednesday, the 25th- you will say the verses behind Daily, Odd, Wednesday, and 25.
 Keep in mind that only the verse behind Daily is a new one that you are memorizing; all the others are just quick review.

 5. Once a week, or when you're confident in your knowledge of the verse, write the date on the back of the Daily card and advance it.
 The Daily card replaces the older Even or Odd card (use your past dates as a reference if you need it); Your replaced Even or Odd card goes behind the oldest Day of the Week; Your Day of the Week goes behind a Number.
 Then put your next card behind the Daily divider and you’re ready to go again!